linux-system-roles/ha_cluster/README.md

 modification of it is expected.
 Most notably, you need to set [`ha_cluster_hacluster_password`](#ha_cluster_hacluster_password).

+Note that primitive resource operations are exported explicitly and `ha_cluster_resource_primitives.copy_operations_from_agent` is always set to false.

 Note that depending on pcs version installed on managed nodes, certain variables may not be present in the export.